George Affleck (entrepreneur)

-George Affleck (born October 15, 1964) is a Canadian-born businessman and politician.
-He was an on-air host with the Canadian Broadcasting Corporation and an author before launching Curve Communications, a Vancouver-based public relations, marketing and communications agency.
-He is the president and CEO of the agency.
-Between 2011 and 2018, he served as a Councillor in the City of Vancouver.
-He was the BC Liberal candidate for Vancouver-Fairview in the 2020 provincial election.
+George Affleck (born October 15, 1964) is a Canadian businessman, politician, and author.
+He was an on-air host with the Canadian Broadcasting Corporation (CBC) before launching Curve Communications, a Vancouver-based marketing agency.

+Affleck served as a member of Vancouver City Council from 2011 to 2018.
+He was also the BC Liberal candidate for Vancouver-Fairview in the 2020 provincial election.